klochkov1/metrics/README.md

 ### Docker

-Build an image from the Dockerfile
+Build an image from the Dockerfile:

     docker build -t metrics .